 How To Overcome Period Pain With 4 Simple Steps

 Your period might have just started, or maybe you’re just getting over your last one.
-Either way, it’s likely that you are experiencing solid days of cramps, bloating, stomachaches and the pain of not being able to move.
-But fear not!
-I have some great tips for how to ease your period pain with 4 simple steps!
+Either way, it’s likely that you are experiencing solid days of cramps, bloating, stomachaches, and the pain of not being able to move.
+But fear not: I have some great tips to help you overcome your period pain in four simple steps.

 Many women experience some level of period-related pain that can disrupt their daily life.
 There are many ways to ease the pain, but you can also do it with little or no effort.
 These four ways are the best ways to eliminate your period pains.

-1. Use heat patch or hot water bottle to ease the pain
+1. Use a heat patch or hot water bottle to ease the pain

 These painful cramps can happen in your lower abdomen and the lower back and the thighs.
 The heat patch helps you get relief from these types of pain by warming up the affected area to help relieve the discomfort.
 You can use a heat patch before or after you take a hot shower or bath.
 Alternatively, you can also look into simple exercises that target specific muscle groups that are prone to cramping.